Airway & Jaw Development for Children

 AT WHAT AGE SHOULD MY CHILD BEGIN SEEING A DENTIST?

 It may surprise you to learn that dentists and pediatricians recommend your child see a dentist by his or her third birthday.
 Is it time for you and your offspring to take that dental care step?
 Our dentists are proud to offer pediatric dental services for youth of all ages.
 We hope to overcome children’s knee-jerk evasions of oral care by educating them about how their dental health matters, and what they can do grow strong teeth.
-We offers pediatric-specific services that cater to the younger set, prioritizing gentleness, education, and pain-free dentistry.
+We offer pediatric-specific services that cater to the younger set, prioritizing gentleness, education, and pain-free dentistry.

 PEDIATRIC DENTAL SERVICES